Click above for a quick look at what’s behind “18 Voices.”

 "How," I asked myself, "did one prayer, the Kol Nidre, become so important to one people, the Jews?"
 (And, it turned out, to non-Jews as well.)

-The answer led to television screens nationwide, as "18 Voices Sing Kol Nidre," an independent documentary, aired in 85 PBS markets, including nearly all the largest, and was a pledge special in New York City.
+The answer led to television screens nationwide, as "18 Voices Sing Kol Nidre," an independent documentary, aired on public television for the High Holidays for four straight years.
+It was seen in 85 PBS markets, including nearly all the largest, and was a pledge special in New York City.

 The film is the first to tell the Kol Nidre's rich story and has received very positive reviews, including those on this page.

-Most important, in California it was viewed approvingly by the daughter of the survivor in that Holocaust video I had seen.
+Most important, in California it was viewed approvingly by the daughter of the survivor in that Holocaust video.
 "It is an incredibly moving piece," she said of the film.
 "It is a story I wish all students were required to see at school.
 I know my dad would have loved it."

 --Allen Oren, producer and director of “18 Voices Sing Kol Nidre”